jrodewig/wanderahead.github.io/_posts/2025-03-29-why-dayton-ohio-is-the-outdoor-destination-youve-been-dreaming-of.md

 />

 Metered parking is free on the weekends and after 6 p.m. during the week, so stay awhile.
-If you’re lucky enough to visit in the summer, don't miss the Five River Fountain of Lights show each hour.
+If you're lucky enough to visit in the summer, don't miss the Five River Fountain of Lights show each hour.
 It's one of the largest fountains in the world — enhanced with colored lights at night — shooting streams of water 400 feet across the Great Miami River.